Infill planes old and new

 1. CAD pattern and proportions step

-Initial layout, proportions, and clearances are finalized digitally.
+Proportions, mouth location, and clearances are finalized digitally.

-2. Cutting and joining the shell
+2. Shell fabrication and joining

 3. Fitting the infills

-4. Bedding and sharpening the iron
+4. Bedding the iron

-5. Tuning and testing on real work
+6. Fit and finish, tuning and testing on real work

-Finishing, polishing, sharpening, and final test cuts.
+Lapping, polishing, sharpening, and final test cuts.

 Why an infill?